Rineloricaria thrissoceps

-Rineloricaria thrissoceps is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Santa Lucia River basin in Uruguay.
-The species reaches 10.6 cm (4.2 inches) in length and is believed to be a facultative air-breather.
+Rineloricaria thrissocepsis a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes..
+This catfish is only known from the type series which was collected in the Santa Lucía River in Canelones Department, Uruguay in 1934 by the Uruguayan biologist Florentino Felippone.
+This species reaches 10.6 cm in length and is believed to be a facultative air-breather.